***Last updated June 20th, 2026***

 A hiking gear review site I looked into took several SEO actions that delivered a solid increase in search traffic.
 Here’s what worked:

 - Linking to other helpful articles inside each post—such as set up guides or “best of” lists—to keep visitors clicking around.
 Once again – internal and external linking is a game changer!
+If you have a well defined niche chances are you have already written on similar topics relevant to each new post and your readers may be interested in having a look through those articles as well so make sure you’re accessible and easy to find!

 Sites that shine in affiliate SEO almost always put honest, real world info first and focus more on helping people than just pushing for a sale.
 Long form reviews and comparison tables are also useful, as are user generated stories.
 If you keep things genuinely useful, you’ll have a better shot at long term rankings.